Introduction: The SAP Migration Paradox

 What SAP Program Leaders Must Have in Place Before Migration Begins

-Ideally, before technical execution begins, organizations ensure the following:
+Before technical execution begins, organizations typically ensure the following:

 - Clear ownership and stewardship for critical master data domains